 - Tell me about a goal you accomplished at work that you were particularly proud of.

-Join me on October 25 at 1 PM EST for our webinar SellMore! webinar 8 Time-Tested Rules For Hiring & Retaining Associates.
+Want more?
+Check out my free on-demand SellMore! webinar 8 Time-Tested Rules For Hiring & Retaining Associates.
 My proven process will help you reduce your number of bad hires and make your successful hires even better.